 Consensus Protocols: Proof of Work VS. Proof of Stake

 In the Bitcoin network, the verification and validation of transactions is made according to the Proof of Work consensus protocol.
 But some more recent blockchains are based on another consensus mechanism for verification and validation called Proof of Stake.
 Here are the main differences.

 Another main difference is what PoS allows you to do with your coins: staking.
-It provides you with the option to generate passive income with your coins.
+It provides you with the option to generate passive income.
 By owning such coins, you can delegate some of your assets to a validator.
-Then it’s the validator that gets the fees to share a part of their gains with you.
+The validator is rewarded with fees and shares parts of it with you.
 In other words, PoS allows you to grow your assets without doing anything.
 You don’t even need to be a validator.

-Sure enough, there is a use for every crypto.
-Therefore for everyone.
-To continue the equation, we could say that “one blockchain = one crypto = one (or a bit more) dedicated use cases”.
-That’s why it’s really important to do your own research before buying.
-Or “DYOR” as the common crypto slang term advises you.
-So that you are sure to invest in something you actually understand.
 Once you enter the crypto universe, your options are limitless.
 You can easily exchange – or swap – one crypto asset for another, without using fiat.
-It’s also possible today to travel with crypto, to ask for a loan in fiat using your crypto as a collateral, or to raise money for your company using coins.
+It’s also possible to travel with crypto, to ask for a loan in fiat using your crypto as a collateral, or to raise money for your company using coins.
 Only you have the power to decide what you want to do with your crypto.
 The only condition is to own some.
 Ready?